 TEST 2

-The reason was that I was concerned that maybe I messed up when using the scraper.
-Maybe I got too close to the sharp corners on the metal prongs, and that’s what caused the scratches.
+I repaired the pen tip and decided to do a second test.
+I was concerned that maybe I messed up when using the scraper.
+Maybe I got too close to the sharp corners on the metal prongs, and that’s what caused the scratches on the nib.

 This time I chose to burn on leather because that creates a lot of carbon in a very short amount of time.